BOSS Money Makes it Easier to Honor Mom This Mother’s Day

 Weighted-average number of shares used in calculation of diluted earnings per share

-IDT Corporation NRS’ ‘Rule of 40’ Score For 1Q26 (unaudited) in millions.
-Figures may not foot due to rounding to millions
+IDT Corporation NRS’ ‘Rule of 40’ Score For 2Q26 (unaudited) in millions.
+Figures may not foot due to rounding

 1Q26